Xunny/Invoke-Phant0m/README.md

 # Threadmonitor
-This script walks thread stacks of Event Log Service process (specifically svchost.exe) and identify Event Log Threads to monitor Log Service Threads.
-With this script splunk will be able to collect knowledge if event Log threads are killed even when the Event Log Service will appear to be running.
+This script walks through thread stacks of the Event Log Service process (more specifically svchost.exe) with the purpose to monitor the Event Log Service Threads.
+Moreover, with this script you'll be able to gain extra knowledge of the Event Log threads when they're killed or suspended.

-I've edited the script of Halil DALABASMAZ in order to detect the Phant0m script which is also created by Halil DALABASMAZ (https://github.com/hlldz, https://twitter.com/hlldz).
+I've edited the Phant0m script which is created by Halil DALABASMAZ (https://github.com/hlldz, https://twitter.com/hlldz).

 # Usage